alisterburt/alisterburt.github.io/src/index.md

 living in Oxford, UK.
 I develop image analysis software enabling *in situ* structural biology.

-In my day job we want to use extremely noisy images from electron microscopes to understand biology.
-I do this within [David Barford](https://www2.mrc-lmb.cam.ac. uk/group-leaders/a-to-g/david-barford/)
+In my day job we use extremely noisy images from an electron microscope to understand biology.
+I work in [David Barford](https://www2.mrc-lmb.cam.ac. uk/group-leaders/a-to-g/david-barford/)
 's group at the